-Schecter Nick Johnston Traditional HSS Electric Guitar Atomic Snow
+Schecter Nick Johnston Traditional H/S/S guitar in Atomic Snow

 Description